StephaneKoeniguer/StephaneKoeniguer/README.md

 ## About me

-Hi, I’m Stéphane !<br>
+Hi, I’m Stéphane !<br><br>
-I’m passionate about enhancing my coding skills and exploring creative web development.
-Currently, I’m diving deeper into Symfony and JavaScript, and I’m eager to collaborate on exciting projects that will expand my web development knowledge and experience. 💻✨<br><br>
+I’m a passionate web developer dedicated to refining my coding skills and exploring innovative solutions in web development.
+Currently, I’m delving deeper into Symfony and JavaScript, and I’m excited to collaborate on impactful projects that broaden my expertise and fuel my creativity.
+Let’s build something amazing together ! 💻✨<br><br>
 📫 How to reach me ?
 You can use my LinkedIn : Stephane Koeniguer

 ## Things I am passionate about